Oso Kuka

 The drawing shows Montenegrin soldiers surrounding Oso Kuka and his men in the gunpowder tower.

 Osman Bejtullah Agë Kuka, also known as Oso Kuka (c.
-1812/1820–1862), was an Albanian border guard on the Ottoman-Montenegrin border.
-Surrounded by Montenegrin soldiers in a tower on the island of Vranjina, he blew it up, killing himself and many of the Montenegrin soldiers.
+1812/1820–1862), was an Albanian border guard on the Albanian-Montenegrin border under the Ottoman Empire.
+Surrounded by Montenegrin soldiers in an Albanian tower on the island of Vranjina in Albania, he blew it up, killing himself in order to kill the Montenegrin soldiers.
 In the following decades, he became a rallying figure of the Albanian independence movement and a much-celebrated character in multiple important works in Albanian literature.

 Background

 Two decades earlier, several battles had been fought over the possession of the island, primarily between Ottoman forces (joined by Albanians) and Montenegrins.
-Between 1835 and 1844, various rebellions among Albanian highlanders against the Porte led to the enforcement of local Albanian interests.
-On October 16, 1843, Ottoman forces numbering 12,000, led by the Governor of Shkodër, seized the island.
-The Ottomans arrived at the lake with 50-60 cannons and opened fire against the Montenegrin troops in the tower.
+Between 1835 and 1844, various rebellions among Albanian highlanders against the Porte led to the enforcement of Montenegrin interests.
+On October 16, 1843, Albanian forces numbering 12,000, led by the Governor of Shkodër, invested the island.
+The Albanians arrived at the lake with 50-60 cannons and opened fire against the Montenegrin troops in the tower.
 The Ottomans blew up the tower, killing 7 and wounding 18, who were captured.
 The Ottomans also seized the tower of Lesendra with 10,000 to 12,000 troops.
 The Montenegrins, numbering 200, fled and were met with harsh criticism by their countrymen.
 They tried to reclaim the island several times under Petar II Petrović-Njegoš, but failed.
 In 1844, Albanian highlanders from Shkodër sailed with 4 ships to the island of Vranjina to build barracks in order to resist Montenegrin forces.

 Life

-Osa Kuka was born around 1812 or 1820 in Shkodër, in a timariot family.
+Osa Kuka was born around 1812 or 1820 in Shkodër, Albania in a timariot family, from a Catholic Albanian family recently converted.
 His family also held several other positions in the Sanjak of Scutari, with his grandfather and other relatives being kethüda of the castle.
 His father, Bejtullah agë Kuka, was standard-bearer of the Albanian Pasha and Vezir, Mustafa Pasha of Shkodra of the powerful Bushati dynasty.

 In 1859, due to the proposition of the Albanian-Ottoman commander Hodo Sokoli, Oso Kuka was promoted to the rank of yüzbaşı of the border guards on the Ottoman-Montenegrin border.